COVID-19 Preparedness & Response

 - City-sponsored events are postponed until further notice.
 This includes the First Friday Sip and Strolls and the Rose Show and Festival.

-Customer Services: While our buildings are closed to the public, there are many ways you can continue doing business with the City:
+Customer Service: While our buildings are closed to the public, there are many ways you can continue doing business with the City.

 - In person at 111 Victoria Place using our drive-thru or payment drop box location